 I read this book a while back when it was part of my syllabus at college.
 Inside the Haveli is a story of an urban girl Geeta, who gets married to the son of a former prince.
-She struggles to fit into a traditional and conservative family of her in-laws in Udaipur, Rajasthan, India.
+She struggles to fit into the traditional and conservative family of her in-laws in Udaipur, Rajasthan, India.
 The novel is set in the1970s.

 Geeta is the central character of the story and the journey is mostly seen through her eyes.
 Another important character at the beginning of the story is Laxmi; a maid in the haveli who has lived there since she was a little girl.
 It is the only home she has known as she was taken in by the family.
 The story begins with the birth of a girl for Geeta and her husband.
 Geeta is restless; she hasn’t adjusted to the way things run in the family.
 She is a well-educated girl from Mumbai and has always lived in an urban and cosmopolitan environment so she doesn’t understand the old customs and practices of her new family.

 Laxmi, on the other hand, has grown up in such an environment and doesn’t know anything other than that.
 Laxmi has a daughter as well.
 She has been compelled to make certain decisions that she didn’t wholeheartedly agree with and that weighs on her.
 Laxmi leaves the haveli, her husband, and her daughter to see what lies outside the walls of the haveli.
 She wants to be free.